SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/01-Validation.md

 Although we have many **built-in** validators, if we cannot find what we need, we can make a **custom** one.

-With the custom validators, we can send a custom message.
+With the custom validators, we can send a custom message:

-For example:

 ```js
 const userSchema = new Schema({